Visited: March 2005

 A total of 3 million of these emigrants continue to possess Irish nationality.
 Given the relatively small size of the nation, the extent of their global presence is indeed remarkable.

 Whether in Panama, the United States, London, or numerous other destinations around the globe, the presence of green on Saint Patrick’s Day is impossible to overlook.
-This cultural and religious event, takes place on March 17th, marking the traditional death anniversary of Saint Patrick, a 5th-century missionary who later became a bishop and is credited with spreading Christianity throughout parts of Ireland.
-The festivities are lively and colorful across the world, characterized by large parades and a significant consumption of Guinness and other popular Irish beers.
+This cultural and religious event takes place on March 17th, marking the traditional death anniversary of Saint Patrick.
+He was a 5th century missionary who became a bishop and spread Christianity across parts of Ireland.